frankthvandeven/VenturaSQL/README.md

 # VenturaSQL
 The 3-tier SQL framework for C# projects.

-Where an ORM binds to columns properties dynamically, VenturaSQL is static.
+Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done compile time.
+With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
+Use VenturaSQL when:
++ Work with SQL statements that you enter in the VenturaSQL Studio editor
++ Access a database over Http and Web API without having to write code
++ Very fast thanks to binary data transfer and static binding instead of reflection

 The VenturaSQL Studio WPF app generates recordset classes based on SQL statements or scripts.
 The recordsets are automatically injected into your C# projects.